mwbowers/mwbowers.github.io/manuals/migrations/calling-program-from-non-displayfile-page.md

                     }
 ```

 There are a few things to consider when driving a program this way.
-It is the responsibility of the website to directly populate the display file's dataset tables with the whatever data is desired to be delivered to the program.
+It is the responsibility of the website to directly populate the display file's dataset tables with whatever data is desired to be delivered to the program.
 Each record format in the display file has a corresponding data table in the dataset.
 In the example above we are setting the value of the SETNAME field of the SFLC record format.

 Another consideration is the need to mark the record's row as being available to the program with input data.
 This is effected by this line:
 ```cs